Zhanylai99/31github/README.md

 Day 2: Becoming familiar with sections of GitHub
 -
-- wrote my plans for the next 30-days to WIKI page
+- wrote my plans for the next 30-days on WIKI page

 Day 3: My first Commit on GitHub
 -